 To redress this, I propose the creation of a “Natural Capital Fund” to:

 2. remunerate and uplift communities who live alongside parks and reserves

 3. pay for information leading to the arrest of the middlemen and poachers.

 • The South African tourism industry generates well over R100 billion a year.
-My proposal is that a 1% levy is charged on all tourism accommodation and related services to support this “Natural Capital Fund”.
+I propose that a 1% levy is charged on all tourism accommodation and related services to support this “Natural Capital Fund”.
 This could generate as much as R1 billion a year.
 Getting tourism industry buy-in would take some persuasion, but it’s possible if there was leadership.
 In my experience, tourists do not mind paying a small levy if they know it’s going to a worthy cause.
 The funds could be distributed through an impartial and respectable NGO so that the money is spent wisely and accounted for.

-• Elevate the crisis to presidential priority level with Mozambique, Vietnam and China to speed up agreements and implement effective policies.
+• Elevate the crisis to a presidential priority level with Mozambique, Vietnam and China to speed up agreements and implement effective policies.

-• We need an Elon Musk/Steve Jobs type of left-field thinking to ensure that technology is created to help monitor and protect vast wildernesses such as Kruger.
+• We need an Elon Musk/Steve Jobs type of left-field thinking to ensure technology is created to help monitor and protect vast wildernesses such as Kruger.

-Some pro-traders concede that their policies may result in rhinos becoming extinct in the wild and only found on small well protected farms.
+Some pro-traders concede that their policies may result in rhinos becoming extinct in the wild and only found on small, well-protected farms.
 Is this what we all want?